 Norway Rat (Rattus norvegicus)

 To check whether you have caught a Norway rat, pull its tail alongside its body.
-If the tail is short than the body, it is a Norway Rat.
+If the tail is shorter than the body, it is a Norway Rat.
 Also, it will have small ears that are not big enough to cover its eyes.
 The ears are lightly haired compared to the ship rat and the tail is thick with a pale underside.

 Starting at the bottom; Weasels are the smallest of the three mustelid species at about 20cm in length.
 They have a deep brown to light tan coloured fur with a creamy underside.
 Their tails are short and uniform in colour.